 Moreover, within Indian culture, many problems, including mental health issues, are often attributed to individual behaviour or external influences.
 For instance, if someone is suffering from depression and loses interest in their day-to-day activities or fails to fulfil their commitments, it is commonly attributed to a lack of discipline or the deviation from familial "values" and "ideals."
 This attribution of blame and lack of understanding further discourages individuals from seeking professional help.

 In some parts of India, people with mental illnesses are seen as being possessed or evil, leading them to seek treatment from spiritual advisors, folk doctors, or elders in the family rather than seeking appropriate medical intervention.
-While religion should not be solely blamed for this, deep-rooted religious beliefs and a lack of awareness and information on mental illness prevent many Indians from seeking clinical help or therapy.
+While religion should not be solely blamed for this, deep-rooted religious beliefs and a lack of awareness about mental health prevent many Indians from seeking clinical help or therapy.

 Additionally, the strong culture of interdependence within Indian families significantly inhibits individuals from seeking therapy.
 In Indian society, parents and older family members are traditionally considered the guides and advisors to their children and other young family members, even into adulthood.
 Seeking help outside the family is often perceived as a sign of inadequacy or insecurity on the part of the parents.
 The cultural norm of consulting older family members in decision-making and problem-solving extends to mental health issues as well, discounting the need for specialised intervention.

-A lack of awareness about the nature and treatment of depression and anxiety further compounds the problem.
+A lack of awareness about mental health and its treatment further compounds the problem.
 Many believe these conditions can be resolved through the right kind of advice and guidance from adults within the family.
 This misconception arises because depression and anxiety do not always manifest with obvious and frenzied symptoms.
 However, it is crucial to recognize that diagnosis, treatment, and management of these mental health disorders require clinical intervention and much-needed family support.

 Breaking the Cycle of Stigma